Asha-Empire/Game-Story/README.md

 Peace was signed between the USSS and PR and it was agreed to cooperate in different fields.

+#### 2555...

+**Slipstream Field Drives** are flight-tested.
+By shearing local spacetime a few femtoseconds “out of phase,” a Pusion cruiser can momentarily exceed 0.2 c without lethal inertial stresses.
+The technology is temperamental, but it lays the theoretical groundwork for the later Warp Engine’s metric-bubble approach.

 #### 2576...

 In 2576, a historic event took place when a natural wormhole was discovered near the dwarf planet **Orcus**.
 The United States of Solar System (USSS) navy was quick to protect the wormhole and prevent anyone from getting close.
 At first, because of no settlement on the dwarf planet **Orcus**, the scientists thought that the wormhole was a reflection of the planet's moon **Vanth**, but as the exploration drones revealed the truth, it became clear that the wormhole was something much more significant, the **USSS** navy has been protected the wormhole and wouldn't let anyone get close.